sophie-03/gene_cn_lifehistory/README.md

 ### 6. GSEA
 Input: results from PGLS testing for association between individual copy number and life history traits.
 Genes are seperated into two groups depending on their association with the trait is positive or negative, and are ranked by p-value.

-GSEA is run locally using the desktop application.
+GSEA was run locally using the desktop application.

 Parameters:
 -**Gene sets database:** set to the relevant mouse gene set database (e.g. mh, m2cp or m5)